 * During the exhibition period, November 23 (Fri) and December 2 (Sun) will be open until 12 o'clock for the general public to hold a reservation system event.

 ■ About 15 minutes on foot from JR Yokosuka Line Kinuta Station

-■ It is approximately 15 minutes by bus for Keihin Kyuko Line Karin Station, and to Kinaba Station It is approximately 4 minutes on foot at "Kanaya bus stop" getting off
+■ It is approximately 15 minutes by bus for Keihin Kyuko Line Karin Station, and to Kinaba Station "Kanaya bus stop" getting off approximately 4 minutes

 Kasuya no Mori Contemporary Art MuseumThe museum opened in April 1994 as a private contemporary art museum.
-Seminars, tea ceremony, symposia, etc., focusing o ･･･2018.09.20
+Seminars, tea sessions, symposia, etc., focusing o ･･･2018.09.20

 Shop / Place nameKasuya no Mori Contemporary Art Museum